L-functional analysis: Introduction

-After that, Kaplansky's original theory of KH-modules seemed to be more on the backburner, but very recently, Edeko, Haase, and Kreidler (\cite{edeko2023decomposition}) gave a very nice application of this theory.
+Very recently, Edeko, Haase, and Kreidler (\cite{edeko2023decomposition}) gave a very nice application of this theory.
 To briefly summarize this paper: they proved a spectral theorem for Hilbert-Schmidt operators on KH-modules using elementary means, a theorem vastly generalizing unitary group representations on KH-modules, and they combine these results to obtain a new KH-module theoretic proof of the classical and celebrated Furstenberg-Zimmer structure theorem in ergodic theory, which takes away the classical restrictions of separability and Borel spaces.
 They also promise more future applications in ergodic theory using the theory of KH-modules.

-On another note, since the 2000s (see \cite{ppt, kkw} and references therein) a comprehensive theory of probability theory in vector lattices has been developed.
-In this theory, a probability space and its space of integrable function $L^1(\Omega)$ is replaced by a Dedekind complete vector lattice $E$ with weak order unit, equipped with a conditional expectation: a positive order continuous operator $T \colon E \to E$ with Dedekind complete range space $R(T)$ leaving the weak order unit invariant.
+On the other hand, since the 2000s (see \cite{ppt, kkw} and references therein) a comprehensive theory of probability theory in vector lattices has been developed.
+In this theory, a probability space and its space of integrable functions $L^1(\Omega)$ is replaced by a Dedekind complete vector lattice $E$ with weak order unit, equipped with a conditional expectation: a positive order continuous operator $T \colon E \to E$ with Dedekind complete range space $R(T)$ leaving the weak order unit invariant.
 One can then extend $T$ to its maximal domain and it turns out that $R(T)$ becomes a universally complete vector lattice, and so it is equipped with a canonical $f$-algebra multiplication.
 The properties of the conditional expectation then ensure that $E$ becomes an $R(T)$-module (see \cite[Theorem~2.2]{mixing}).
 For $1 \leq p \leq \infty$, one can then define $L^p(T)$ as $R(T)$-modules where $T|\cdot|^p$ acts as an $R(T)$-valued norm (see \cite[Theorem~3.2]{mixing} for the cases $p=1$ and $p=\infty$).
 Recently a Riesz Representation Theorem for $L^2(T)$ has been proven (see \cite{kkw} and \cite{kalauch2022hahnjordan}).

 Although the similarity between the above theory and the theory of KH-modules is not immediately clear, note that a commutative AW*-algebra can also be described in vector lattice terms as a Dedekind complete vector lattice with strong order unit, which is then automatically equipped with a canonical $f$-algebra multiplication.
 Therefore the space that acts as the scalars in both theories, i.e., a commutative AW*-algebra and $R(T)$, are both Dedekind complete unital $f$-algebras (with unital we mean the multiplicative unit, which is then automatically a weak order unit, see \cite[Theorem~10.7]{depagter}).